-When to see your doctor
+When to see your doctor about pneumonia symptoms

 You should take your child to the doctor if: